M1r0H/pub_sub/README.md

+## Node v20.18.1

+1. Install dependencies
+    ```bash
+    npm install
+    ```

-1. Create an `.env` file in the project root.
+2. Create an `.env` file in the project root.
 See the `.env.example` file for reference.
 For a successful start it is enough to move all variables and their values from `.env.example` to `.env`

-2. Up redis cluster
+3. Up redis cluster
     ```bash
     docker-compose up -d
     ```

-3. Install dependencies
-    ```bash
-    npm install
-    ```

 4. Run the project
     ```bash
-    npm run dev
+    npm run start:dev
     ```
 5. API:
    - Subscribe to topic: